sws2apps/sws2apps-docs/organized/docs/how-to-use/reports/meeting-attendance.md

 ![Enter meeting attendance details and get instant calculations in Organized](./img/attendance-both.png)

 :::tip[Useful Tip]
-The current week will have the '**• Today**' indicator to help you easily find the current week and ensure you choose the right field.
+The current week will have the '**• Now**' indicator to help you easily find the current week and ensure you choose the right field.
 We encourage you to enter attendance records promptly (e.g., during meetings or shortly after) to make the best use of this feature in Organized.
 :::

 You can see the Total and Average attendance counts under the week input fields.
 These numbers update dynamically as you enter data, providing a quick overview even before the month ends.